-- 1.)
-MARC: Submit first draft to SEMA. - 2.)
-MARC: Make corrections to draft. - 3.)
-MARC/Planning Team/Participating Jurisdictions: Advertise and conduct final public review and comment period. - 4.)
+1.)
+MARC: Submit first draft to SEMA.

+2.)
+MARC: Make corrections to draft.

+3.)
+MARC/Planning Team/Participating Jurisdictions: Advertise and conduct final public review and comment period.

+4.)
 Planning Team: Review/Approve corrections to draft.

-- 1.)
-MARC: Submit final draft to SEMA for forwarding to FEMA - 2.)
+1.)
+MARC: Submit final draft to SEMA for forwarding to FEMA

+2.)
 MARC: Make any corrections from FEMA.
-Submit to Planning Team for review/approval and resubmittal to FEMA. - 3.)
-MARC/Planning Team/Participating Jurisdictions: Once FEMA approves, participating jurisdictions adopt by formal resolution, and forward to FEMA. - 4.)
-MARC: Begin collecting local resolutions demonstrating local jurisdictions have adopted the plan.
+Submit to Planning Team for review/approval and resubmittal to FEMA.

+3.)
+MARC/Planning Team/Participating Jurisdictions: Once FEMA approves, participating jurisdictions adopt by formal resolution, and forward to FEMA.

 A number of data deficiencies were identified through this update to be addressed prior to the next update to extent possible -pending available information.
-Table 6.1 identifies these deficiencies, These data deficiencies are from the 2015 Plan.
+Table 6.1 identifies these deficiencies,

+These data deficiencies are from the 2015 Plan.
 The list must be evaluated, and deficiencies can be added or deleted.
-Where progress has been made on addressing each data deficiency, the status should also be updated in Table 1.2 in the Introduction and Planning Process section.
+If progress has been made on a data deficiency, the status should also be updated in Table 1.2 in the Introduction and Planning Process section.

 Table 6.1 Data Deficiencies identified [From the 2020 Plan] Data Deficiency Action to Be taken Responsible Party 1.
 Dam inundation pathways still in process of being shared with local officials or not yet available Continue to work the MDNR and local dam owners to obtain information/maps showing dam failure inundation pathways as part of EAP update/completion process Planning Team 2.
 Levee failure analysis information largely unavailable Continue to work with USACE and other entities to obtain levee failure analysis information as it becomes available Planning Team 3.
 Future land use data unavailable for Ray County MARC has incorporate future land use maps for Ray County into the 2025 Plan.
 Ray County Planning Team representative, MARC 4.
 Various data collection/interpretation deficiencies were noted for winter weather, heat wave, drought, HazMat and infectious disease due to certain inherent limitations Continue to reassess hazards and data collection methods for next update.
 As new collection methods and interpretation techniques become available, incorporate into plan update Planning Team, MARC 5.
 Utility infrastructure - Research Services of MARC does not have access to this data at present MARC continues to work with local jurisdictions and utility companies are working to address this.
 Planning Team, MARC 6.
 Data regarding homes without basements - MARC has asked for this information; some jurisdictions have their GIS files able to support this type of analysis, but a number of jurisdictions do not.
 MARC will continue to seek this information MARC 7.
 Building counts - not all jurisdictions maintain a GIS layers of building points or building outlines.
 MARC digitized many buildings by hand as part of a SOLAR grant and has worked to make updates.
 As jurisdictions develop GIS capabilities this information will be incorporated in future updates.
+Participating Jurisdictions

+Table 6.1 Data Deficiencies identified [From the 2020 Plan]

+Data Deficiency Action to Be taken Responsible Party

-Participating Jurisdictions 8.
-Critical facilities - don't have measures of size or capacity or capabilities for most of As jurisdictions continue to implement HAZUS software this information become more accessible.
-Participating jurisdictions, MARC
+8. Critical facilities - As jurisdictions continue to implement Participating

+don't have measures of HAZUS software this information jurisdictions, MARC

-Table 6.1 Data Deficiencies identified [From the 2020 Plan] Data Deficiency Action to Be taken Responsible Party them.
-This information would help produce more meaningful maps and visualizations.
-9. Addresses of repetitive flood loss properties would have been helpful in mapping the general locations where flooding occurs that is more likely to damage property.
-Continue to work with jurisdictions and the State Emergency Management Agency to determine options for obtaining this type of information.
-Participating jurisdictions, MARC
+size or capacity or become more accessible.

+capabilities for most of

+them.
+This information

+would help produce

+more meaningful maps

+and visualizations.

+9. Addresses of repetitive Continue to work with jurisdictions Participating

+flood loss properties and the State Emergency Management jurisdictions, MARC

+would have been helpful Agency to determine options for

+in mapping the general obtaining this type of information.

+locations where flooding

+occurs that is more likely

+to damage property.